dennyzhang/challenges-cloudformation-jenkins/README.md

 ```
 1. Speed up the whole setup process
 2. Reduce the deployment failure rate
-3. Save the cloud bills
-4. Use serverless instead of Jenkins hosted solution
-5. Use CodeDeploy to replace Chef
-6. Use EFS for shared storage of Jenkins HOME
+3. Improve master HA by using EFS for shared storage of Jenkins HOME
+4. Setup 1 master N slaves models
-7. Improve error handling. e.g, False positive. when EC2 instance is up, but chef apply hasn't finished
+5. Improve error handling. e.g, False positive. when EC2 instance is up, but chef apply hasn't finished
+6. Save the cloud bills
+7. Use serverless instead of Jenkins hosted solution
+8. Use CodeDeploy to replace Chef
 ```

 - Personal Review:
 ```
 1. Really like container/ECS deployment over VM deployment.
 2. Jenkins community don't have HA solution for Jenkins master yet.
+3. Jenkins plugins dependency is really troublesome.
 ```

 - More Resources: